Squidfishrl/Connect-four/README.md

 [Connect Four](https://github.com/Squidfishrl/Connect-four) is developed under Linux.
 Using it under any other OS would have undefined behaviour and would likely not work.

 ##### - GCC compiler
+Required for automated launch.
+Game might not work with different compilers / compiler settings.

+#### - console using Bash shell
+Required for automated launch.

 ## How we made it
 [Connect Four](https://github.com/Squidfishrl/Connect-four) was developed as a [TUES](https://www.elsys-bg.org/) school project for 10th grade.